Everything2: Firm links

 Firm links are special, editor-created links that serve to redirect between nodes.
 Firm links are typically used to link multiple forms of a single name or title to aid searching and ensure that readers find the content that they are seeking.
 A typical use of firm links would be to permanently link the empty node titled 'USA' to a node titled 'United States of America' that contained writeups about the topic.
 Alternatively, automatic forwarding can be set up for the same thing, in much the same way as forwards exist on Wikipedia.

 Software

 E2 is run by the free Everything Engine (ecore), a Perl-based system; its data is stored in a MySQL database.

+Reception

 Media coverage

 In 2001, The New York Times cited E2 as an example of an emerging class of autonomous, self-organizing sites.
 A 2001 column in The Japan Times called E2 "awe-inspiring in its expansiveness and depth" and "a Sim City of knowledge management".
+Writing for Yahoo!
+Internet Life, Jon Katz cited Everything2 alongside Plastic.com and The Vines Network as an example of "a revolutionary change in media" in 2001.
+The websites represented "a new kind of bottom-up media in which readers and users—not just editors and producers—set the agenda", safeguarding themselves against elitism or becoming disconnected from their readership "since their readers are defining and participating in content".

+A 2005 Washington Post op-ed by university student Claude Willan discussed Everything2 in the context of twentysomething Millennial disaffection.
+The column began by discussing Borf as a subversive collective identity for culture jamming activities, and used Borf's co-opting into an anonymous collective body as a launching point for a meditation on the Millennial generation's sense that modern society's "images don't relate to us" and "all we can do to make ourselves heard is to twist these images back on themselves."
+The youthful impulse towards collectivism played out for this generation on the internet, "where identity is automatically annulled" and "anonymity allows collective projects to flourish with no individual gain, only collective gain."
+Willan gave the "collectivist writing project Everything2.com" as an example of this phenomenon: "run by people you may never meet or talk to, and who specialize in creating fiction or journalism."
+Willan quoted Everything2 user loquacious defining the site as "a reference collection, a novel that writes itself, poetry that reads itself, and the shiny toy that never grows dull"; for Willan, the elusiveness of Everything2's nature reflected the slipperiness of the Millennial generation's undefinable collective identity.

 In 2003, Guardian Unlimited listed E2 as one of the best collaborative encyclopedias on the Web.
 E2 was nominated for a 2004 Webby Award for Technical Achievement.